-This raw, vegan fig chocolate mousse uses natural ingredients like avocado, coconut milk and cacao for a healthier dessert to eat while you learn about IACP's recent food conference.
+This raw, vegan fig chocolate mousse uses natural ingredients like avocado, coconut milk and cacao for a healthier dessert to eat that’s vegan, gluten free, dairy free, and free from refined sugar.

 Faith Durand from The Kitchn gave a food trend report with highlights from Instagram in 2015 including some of my favs like cauliflower, coconut and zoodles.
 In 2016, cabbage is the new kale, turmeric is everywhere and nut milks are all the rage, so glad to see that Tasting Page is on point!

 In fact, clean eating was a hot topic of discussion as people are (finally!) looking at their diets as a way to stay healthier since well, food tastes better than pills, and it often has much better results.